99109766/fms-scheduler/README.md

 # Phases of Implementation

-1. **Phase 1:** In the first phase, implement the proposed algorithm for generating and mapping resources, allocating critical sections to tasks, and determining priority levels for the generated tasks.
+1. **Phase 1:** Implement the proposed algorithm for generating and mapping resources, allocating critical sections to tasks, and determining priority levels for the generated tasks.
 The results should be reported as output.

-2. **Phase 2:** All requested charts must be reported in the final phase.
+2. **Phase 2:** All requested charts must be reported as output.